hydra3333/Pi4NAS64/README.md

          - ```A7 Boot Loader Version``` as ```latest```
       - Now ```Finish```
          - If it does not ask to reboot, then use the Pi gui main menu, choose ```Logout``` and then ```Reboot```
-   - AFTER REBOOTING and auto-logging into the gui, check/configure the software library options.
-      - start a Terminal to do this to ensure all library sources become available
-         ```
-         sudo sed -i.bak "s/#deb/deb/g" "/etc/apt/sources.list"
-         sudo apt -y update
-         sudo apt -y full-upgrade
-         ```

 3. If the Pi4 is Wired ethernet (it should be, so that it halves WiFi traffic/contention eg cuts out the hop from the Pi to Router), disable WiFi and BlueTooth on the Pi4
    - ... perhaps in a Terminal use `sudo nano /boot/config.txt` to edit the file.